LyaschenkoAlex/XMLCodeFormatter/README.md

 outputErrors.html will contain a list of errors

 <br>
-Run the ReadFile.py with 9 parameters: input directory, output, indent, continuation indent, blank lines, space around =", space in empty tag, indent on empty line and space after tag:
+Run the ReadFile.py with 12 parameters: input directory, output, indent, continuation indent, blank lines, space around =", space in empty tag, indent on empty line, space after tag, keep white spaces, wrap text, keep line breaks in text:
 <br>
 indent is a number, it must be >= 0
 <br>